divio/divio-cloud-docs/background/multisite-projects.rst

 Django to serve a particular site.
 The site ID you need can be found in the list of Sites in the admin.

-After changing the ``SITE_ID`` you will neeed to restart the runserver for the change to take effect.
+After changing the ``SITE_ID`` you will need to restart the runserver for the change to take effect.

-If you set explictly set the ``SITE_ID`` this way, the next method will not work.
+If you set explicitly set the ``SITE_ID`` this way, the next method will not work.

 Option two: capture the sites' domains in ``/etc/hosts``